vineet-007/examples/blue-green/README.md

 Implementing the blue green strategy using Argo rollouts

-1. Install Argo Rollouts controller: https://github.com/argoproj/argo-rollouts#installation
+1. Install Argo Rollouts controller and kubectl plugin: https://github.com/argoproj/argo-rollouts#installation

 2. Create a sample application and sync it.